App version: 0.1.0

 How to Refinance Your Auto Loan

 When it comes to how to refinance a car loan, these are the steps you’ll need to take.
 1. Gather the pertinent documents.
 This includes all the information about your current car loan, including the amount you borrowed, the monthly payment amount, the interest rate and terms, and the loan balance.You’ll also need the make, model, year, mileage, and vehicle identification number (VIN) for your car, as well as your auto insurance information.
-2. Shop around with various lenders for refinancing offers that have the best interest rates and terms for your needs.
+2. Shop around with various lenders.
 Consider starting with your original lender.
 Not all lenders offer refinancing, but if yours does, it may make the process easier.
-3. Apply for a loan.
-You’ll be required to supply proof of income and employment, along with personal information, such as your name, date of birth, contact information, address, Social Security number, and driver’s license number.
+Get quotes from other lenders, too, to make sure you’re getting the best deal for you.3.
+Apply for a loan.
+You’ll be required to submit proof of income and employment, along with personal information, such as your name, date of birth, contact information, address, Social Security number, and driver’s license number.
 Be aware that applying for a car loan refinance can temporarily lower your credit score since it will trigger a hard pull on your credit report.
 If you end up submitting a number of loan applications, as long as you do them within a certain time frame (45 days in the case of FICO®), it only counts as one credit check.
-4. Once you’re approved for a loan and accept it, the old loan is paid off with your new refinanced loan.
+4. Accept the loan.
+Once you’re approved for a loan and accept it, the old loan is paid off with your new refinanced loan.
 Your new lender usually handles this, but double check to be sure.
-Then you begin making payments on the new loan.
+You’ll then begin making payments on the new loan.
+Recommended: Pros and Cons of Refinancing a Car

 The Takeaway